All case studies Case 04 / 04

 The wind-down

-Challenge-style content grew on major social platforms in the years after Uppd launched.
-Our own data showed strong engagement with challenges, but much of that activity occurred on YouTube, Instagram, and Facebook rather than inside the Uppd app.
+Challenge-style content grew on major social platforms in the years after launch.
+Our own data showed strong engagement with challenges — but much of that activity happened on YouTube, Instagram, and Facebook rather than inside Uppd.
 We also saw signs of app fatigue among younger users.
-We continued to prioritize a standalone destination app instead of adjusting the model around where users were already posting.
+We kept prioritizing a standalone destination app instead of adjusting the model around where users already were.
 Uppd shut down after launch.

 Reflections.